ejricha/presentations/cmake/generators.md

 `MinSizeRel` | Release optimized for size

 Note:
-When launching CMake, you may have seen the `-DCMAKE_BUILD_TYPE=Debug` parameter passed in
+When launching CMake, you may have seen the `-DCMAKE_BUILD_TYPE=Debug` parameter passed in.

 Here are the defaults on my Linux system using `g++` for `CMAKE_<LANG>_FLAGS_<TYPE>`: